roitraining/architecting-systems-in-the-cloud/terraform-lab/vpc-ec2/LAB-INSTRUCTIONS.md

 terraform state show aws_instance.vpc_1_instance

 # 10. Connect to instance and test (in AWS Console)
-# EC2 → Instances → Connect → EC2 Instance Connect
+# EC2 → Instances → Connect → Session Manager
 # Then: ping <VPC_2_PRIVATE_IP>

 # 11. When done with ALL labs, destroy